rclone/rclone/docs/content/crypt.md

         - Encode using base64.
 Suitable for case sensitive remote.
     - "base32768"
         - Encode using base32768.
 Suitable if your remote counts UTF-16 or
         - Unicode codepoint instead of UTF-8 byte length.
-(Eg. Onedrive, Dropbox)
+(Eg. Onedrive, Dropbox, Box)

 #### --crypt-suffix